 Achievement on the information texts in prePIRLS 2011 does not provide any better results than those obtained by Grade 4 learners in the literary texts.
 Learners who were tested in Afrikaans and English consistently achieved the highest overall percentage correct responses for these items.
-Learners who were tested in English achieved the highest percentage correct responses for item 15 (27.5%, SE=1.8) as compared to all other learners tested across the other languages and across all other items in this passage.
-Much the same patterns emerge as compared to the literary passages, since all learners tested in African languages (with the exception of learners tested in isiXhosa and isiZulu) achieved below 10% on all of these items regardless of the process of comprehension that was being assessed.
-Without exception, learners tested in IsiZulu performed the best, while learners who were tested in IsiNdebele performed the worst, often failing to reach 1% of correct responses provided for any item across the passage.
+Learners who were tested in Afrikaans and English achieved the highest percentage correct responses for item 1 (82%, SE=0.03, 79%, SE=0.03 respectively) and item 11 (78%, SE=0.03, 74%, SE=0.03).
+Much the same patterns emerge as compared to the literary passages, since all learners tested in African languages achieved below 40% on average for all of these items regardless of the process of comprehension that was being assessed.
+Grade 4 learners who were tested in Sepedi and Tshivenda performed the worst (24.13% and 25.94% respectively), failing to reach a 40% average of correct responses across the items of the passage.